Compactness for small cardinals in mathematics: principles, consequences, and limitations: First-order compactness

 Some other well-known principles follow from $\BPI$, but are strictly weaker.
 Let us state some examples which are relevant for us:

 \begin{itemize}

 \item K{\"o}nig's Lemma that every infinite tree with finite levels has an infinite branch (Form 10 in \cite{Rubin:AC}).

 \item Dilworth's decomposition theorem: If $P$ is an infinite partial order and there exists a natural number $n$ such that every antichain in $P$ has size at most $n$, then $P$ can be decomposed into at most $n$ many chains.
-See \cite{T:Dil} for more details.
-This principle is generalized as Galvin's and Rado's Conjectures, see Section \ref{sec:graphs}.
+See \cite{T:Dil} for more details.\footnote{Dilworth's theorem can also be stated as follows: If $P$ is an infinite partial order and every finite suborder of $P$ can be decomposed into at most $n$ many chains, so can be the whole $P$.
+Mirsky's theorem asserts the dual principle formulated for antichains; interestingly, while Dilworth's theorem requires compactness for its proof, Mirsky's theorem can be proved in $\ZF$.
+Rado's Conjecture can be seen as a generalization of Mirsky's theorem for certain tree orders, and Galvin's Conjecture as a generalization of Dilworth's theorem (it is known that Galvin's Conjecture implies Rado's Conjecture).} This principle is generalized as Galvin's and Rado's Conjectures, see Section \ref{sec:graphs}.

 \item The existence of a Lebesgue non-measurable subset of the unit interval.

 \end{itemize}

 Some other principles follow from $\AC$ but do not follow from $\BPI$.
 Relevant for us are for instance the following (all strictly weaker than $\AC$):